varyonic/assembla-to-jira-migration/README.md

 ## Trouble-shooting

 * Unable to download Assembla attachments `GET https://api.assembla.com/v1/spaces/:space/documents/dfVsC8_o4r6OoPaMlMwbiA/download => NOK (Tool not found for this project)`.
-Please ensure that the space has file toolsets enabled.
+Please ensure that the space has file toolsets enabled by running the `assembla_enable_file_tool.rb` helper script.
 * Strange permission errors when creating tickets, adding watchers, etc. This is more than likely because the user defined by `JIRA_API_ADMIN_USER` does not belong to the `jira-administrators` group.
 * Ticket import error `key='issuetype', reason='The issue type selected is invalid.'`.
 Go to the project issue types scheme, edit and ensure that issue type is included in the list, e.g. spike.
 * Error `403 Unauthorized`.
 Go to the Jira application, login as admin and try again.